 Ohio Aggravated Vehicular Assault Defense Attorney

-At The Koffel Law Firm, the legal team of criminal defense lawyers are some of the best in Ohio.
+At Koffel Brininger Nesbitt, the legal team of criminal defense lawyers are some of the best in Ohio.
 They are widely recognized as leaders in the field of DUI and Serious Vehicular Crimes.
-The lawyers of The Koffel Law Firm normally can start helping someone charged with this offense the same day they are retained.
+The lawyers of Koffel Brininger Nesbitt normally can start helping someone charged with this offense the same day they are retained.
 The lawyers are prepared to aggressively defend clients who are facing this dangerous charge.
 Your future is at stake, and the penalty for conviction is up to 5 years in state prison.

 When there is a prior conviction for DUI on the criminal record, it is likely that the sentence could be increased to up to 8 years.
 When you are facing these penalties, it becomes critical that you get strong legal representation that will get to work immediately on your defense.
-At The Koffel Law Firm, the urgency of the problem is recognized and the defense strategy will be initiated at once.
+At Koffel Brininger Nesbitt, the urgency of the problem is recognized and the defense strategy will be initiated at once.